LearnersGuild/guide/Game_Manual/Moderator_Guide.md

   - Following the process in `CONTRIBUTING`
   - Submitting for review
   - Review and publishing process
+1. Break into groups of 2/3, each takes a crack at creating a goal
+  - Then share and group review one or two
 1. Moderator's role in goal curation

 ## Forming Projects